Sigmund Freud: In popular culture

-Mark St. Germain's 2009 play Freud's Last Session imagines a meeting between C. S. Lewis, aged 40, and Freud, aged 83, at Freud's house in Hampstead, London, in 1939, as the Second World War is about to break out.
+Mark St. Germain's 2009 play Freud's Last Session imagines a meeting between C. S. Lewis, aged 40, and Freud, aged 83, at Freud's house in Hampstead, London, in 1939, as the Second World War was about to break out.
 The play is focused on the two men discussing religion and whether it should be seen as a sign of neurosis.
-The play is inspired by the 2003 nonfiction book The Question of God: C. S. Lewis and Sigmund Freud Debate God, Love, Sex, and the Meaning of Life by Armand Nicholi which also inspired a four-part nonfiction PBS series.
-(Although, no such meeting took place, June Flewett, who as a teenager stayed with C. S. Lewis and his brother during the wartime London air raids, later married Freud's grandson Clement Freud.)
+The play was inspired by the 2003 nonfiction book The Question of God: C. S. Lewis and Sigmund Freud Debate God, Love, Sex, and the Meaning of Life by Armand Nicholi which also inspired a four-part PBS series.
+The play was made into the 2023 film Freud's Last Session, directed by Matthew Brown and with Anthony Hopkins as Freud.

 Freud is employed to more comic effect in the 1983 film Lovesick in which Alec Guinness plays Freud's ghost who gives love advice to a modern psychiatrist played by Dudley Moore.
 Freud is also presented in a comedic light in the 1989 film, Bill & Ted's Excellent Adventure.
-Portrayed by Rod Loomis, Freud is one of several historical figures recruited by the film's time traveling lead characters to assist them in passing their high school history class presentation.
+Portrayed by Rod Loomis, Freud is one of several historical figures recruited by the film's time-traveling lead characters to assist them in passing their high school history class presentation.

-Canadian author Kim Morrissey's stage play about the Dora case, Dora: A Case of Hysteria, attempts to thoroughly debunk Freud's approach to the case.
-French playwright Hélène Cixous' 1976 Portrait of Dora is also critical of Freud's approach, though less acerbically.

-The narrator of Bob Dylan's darkly humorous 2020 song "My Own Version of You" calls "Mr. Freud with his dreams" one of the "best-known enemies of mankind" and refers to him as burning in hell.

-A limited series dramatizing (and mythologizing) Freud's early career and breakthroughs as (very nearly) a form of vampire hunting or exorcistic experimentation was released by Netflix in 2020.